abdojulari/transcript-editor/project/nsw-state-library-amplify/pages/faq.md

 ## What happens if I make a mistake?

 Don't worry!
 Edit the transcript as best you can from what you hear.
-Several people will edit each transcript to help nsure accuracy.
+Several people will edit each transcript to help ensure accuracy.

 ## The audio repeats on two lines.
 Which line should I transcribe it on?